systelab/systelab-components/src/app/systelab-components/applicationframe/header/README.md

 ```
 A user name (alias), a full name and a Institution name will be rendered in the bar.

-The menu input represents the different menu items that will apear under the user.
+The menu input represents the different menu items that will apear under the user icon.

 For example:
 ```